 Materials

 If you do choose to buy a leather weightlifting belt, look out for fillers and stiffening agents that might affect the performance of the leather over time.
-Be sure to also read customer reviews about the break-in period and how the belt molds to the body, as this is essential to enjoying a leather weightlifting belt over the long term.
+Be sure to also read customer reviews about the break-in period and how the belt molds to the body, as this is essential to enjoying a leather weightlifting belt over extended use.

 Belt Thickness and Width

 However, we’re less concerned with the actual thickness of the belt (unless you’re a competitor) and more concerned with how the stated thickness lines up with the actual thickness.
-I’ve seen many belts listed with a specific thickness that doesn’t line up with the product in hand.
-If you are a competitor, you should pick a belt that complies with the official rules of your sport.
-The IWF standard is that no belt can exceed 12 millimeters; the IPF states that 13 millimeters are the max thickness for belts.
+I’ve seen many belts listed with a specific thickness that doesn’t line up with the product in-hand.

 Also, note that belt thickness isn’t the same as belt width.
 Thickness refers to how many millimeters deep the material is, while width refers to how many inches wide the belt is at its widest point.
-Weightlifting belts pretty much fall into the range of two to six millimeters thick and three to six inches wide.
+Weightlifting belts pretty much fall into the range of 3 to 13 millimeters thick and 3 to 6 inches wide.

 Stitching and Gluing

 The layers of the belt should, in most cases, be stitched when using leather.
 The more stitching, the better (up to a certain point).
 Most manufacturers typically use glue to prevent bubbling between the layers.
-The stitching itself should overlap to prevent the stitching from coming undone.
+The stitching itself should overlap to prevent the stitching from coming undone over time.

 Hardware Finish